-According to the 2020 National Survey on Drug Use and Health (NDSUH), which age group had the highest prevalence of cannabis use disorder in 2020?
+According to the 2021 National Survey on Drug Use and Health (NDSUH), which racial/ethnic group had the HIGHEST prevalence of cannabis use disorder in 2021?

-- A. 12 to 17
+- A. Native American/Alaska Native

-- B. 18 to 25
+- B. Black

-- C. 25 to 65
+- C. Hispanic

-- D. 65 and older
+- D. White

 Cannabis Use and Use Disorder Epidemiology